we-dance/platform/content/competition/rules.md

 ### 4. Submission

-- Upload videos to YouTube and share the link via the WeDance submission form.
+- Upload video to YouTube or Instagram.
+- Submit the link via the WeDance submission form.
-- Submission period is 1-14 August 2024.
+- Submission period is 1-28 August 2024.

 ### 5. Public Votes